paulmandal/libcotshrink/README.md

 * Figure out how to get unit tests working, they rely on the ATAK lib but it doesn't seem to work during testing
 * Improve structure of Cot*ProtobufConverter classes, there should be a reasonable directory tree there
+* Ensure that all Cot*ProtobufConverter classes check for unhandled: InnerText, Child Objs. and Fields
+* Use `sint32` instead of `int32` for fields that can be negative
+* Support more message types (please identify them and how they are generated in Issues)
+* Make more fields into enums (e.g. `CotEvent.type`)
+* Create detail subobjects for each set of detail fields used by a specific message type, e.g. the detail field should have objs like GeoChatDetail, PliDetail, etc. that are composed of the existing detail fields.
+This MAY save some space, need to test with PLI or something like that first.
 * Shrink messages further
+* Use Dagger 2

 # Performance Stats